 Dates to Remember:

-- May 7th is Children's Mental Health Day
+- Monday, May 2: Children's Mental Health Acceptance Day Texas

 Sample Social Media Posts

 - Raising kids is stressful and can be a full-time job!
 It's not always easy, but it's possible when you have the tools and support needed.
-We have tips for creating harmony at home, especially during these unusual times:
+Learn tips to help face the stress of parenting:

-- Parenting can be stressful, especially right now, but you are not alone!
-To talk to someone, contact your local FAYS (Family and Youth Success) program:
+- Parenting can be stressful, but you are not alone!
+To talk to someone, contact your local FAYS (Family and Youth Success) program: https://tinyurl.com/TXFAYS

-- It's #MentalHealthAwarenessMonth and the Texas Youth Helpline is here to help youth and families!
-It is OK to not be OK and ask for help.
-Express your feelings, your mental health matters!
+- May is #MentalHealthAwarenessMonth.
+It’s OK to not be OK and ask for help.
+Express your feelings - your mental health matters!

 - If you're concerned your child may be struggling with a mental health condition, you're not alone.
-The stigma surrounding mental health disorders in children can lead parents to missing early warning signs and delay getting kids the help they need:
+The stigma surrounding mental health disorders in children can lead to parents missing early warning signs and can delay kids getting the help they need:

-- Of the 8.9 million young adults who reported having a mental illness in 2018, more than 2 in 5 went untreated.
+- Did you know many millions of young adults in the United States reportedly have some form of mental illness and at least a third of those go untreated?
 Let your child know it's okay to ask for help.
 Tell them they are not alone!

 - Is it the baby blues or something else?
-More than 15% of Texas women experience postpartum depression and it’s the #1 complication from childbirth.
-Learn more at:
+More than 15% of Texas women experience postpartum depression, and it’s the #1 complication from childbirth.
+Learn more at: https://youtu.be/N8inuQJcJM0

 - Do you know what the #1 complication from childbirth is for Texas moms?
 Find out here: